olm3ca/Galaxy-Chromebook/README.md

 ## Part 6: Brunch - install ChromeOS on a partition.
 Brunch installs the native recovery image for our device into an image and allows full access to the hardware with a few exceptions:
  - Fingerprint reader does not work (expected behavior)
  - Google Play is a work in progress.
 According to some users, it works on beta channel.
-I mostly use Linux apps.
+ - Audio works, but the headphone jack does not.
+Plugging in to the audio jack results in louder speakers.

  1. Read the instructions on the official Brunch repo: [https://github.com/sebanc/brunch](https://github.com/sebanc/brunch)
  2. [Go to CrOS Updates](https://cros-updates-serving.appspot.com/) and search for "hatch", then download the latest recvovery.